Walgreens Boots Alliance: Finances

 For the fiscal year 2020, Walgreens Boots Alliance reported earnings of US$456 million, with an annual revenue of US$139.5 billion, an increase of 2.5% over the previous fiscal cycle.
 Numbers before 2014 are for Walgreens only.
-As of 2022, Walgreens Boots Alliance is ranked #18 on the Fortune 500 rankings of the largest United States corporations by total revenue.
+In 2022, Walgreens Boots Alliance was ranked #18 on the Fortune 500 rankings of the largest United States corporations by total revenue.